This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An elbow sprain

 is caused by a stretched or torn ligament in the elbow joint.
 Ligaments are the strong tissues that connect bones.
-An elbow sprain is usually caused by a fall onto your outstretched arm or a direct hit to your elbow.

 Common symptoms include the following:

 - Bruising or changes in skin color

 Seek care immediately if:

 - The skin of your injured arm looks bluish or pale (less color than normal).

 - You have new or increased numbness in your injured arm.